dumb0002/kubestellar/environments/dev-env/README.md

 3. Experiment with the kcp-edge 2023q1 PoC example scenarios at: https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/

-NB: if you're using a macOS, you may see pop-us messages similar to the one below while deploying kcp-edge -- you can accept it or configure your firewall to suppress them by adding our kcp-edge components to the list of permitted apps.
+NB: if you're using a macOS, you may see pop-us messages similar to the one below while deploying kcp-edge:

 ```
 Do you want the application “kcp” to accept incoming network connections?
 ```

+You can accept it or configure your firewall to suppress them by adding our kcp-edge components to the list of permitted apps.

 ## Stage 3: